 |30/01/1889||West Highland Railway|

 The party are taken by coach from Spean Bridge to Inverlair Lodge.
 The party set out to walk from Inverlair Lodge to the north end of Loch Treig.
-The party are rowed from the north end of Loch Treig to the south end and stay overnight at Lord Abingers Craig-uaine-ach lodge.
+The party are rowed from the north end of Loch Treig to the south end and stay overnight at William Frederick Scarlett's (Lord Abinger) Craig-uaine-ach Lodge.

 |31/01/1889||West Highland Railway|

-The party set out to walk to Rannoch Lodge, the change their minds and decide to continue to Inveroran.
-The party split in poor weather conditions as it darkens, McAlpine decided to go on to Inveroran and Bulloch heads to Gorton cottage.
+The party set out to walk to Rannoch Lodge, then the walkers change their minds and decide to continue to Inveroran.
+The party split in poor weather conditions as it darkens, Robert McAlpine decided to go on to Inveroran and James Bulloch heads to Gorton cottage.
 Bulloch reaches Gorton.
-Forman, McKenzie, Martin, Harrison and Bett are taken to a nearby hut by shepherds from Gorton.
+Charles Forman, McKenzie, Martin, Harrison and Bett are taken to a nearby hut by shepherds from Gorton.

 |01/02/1889||West Highland Railway|

-McAlpine reaches a cottage by Loch Tulla.
-Forman, McKenzie, Martin, Harrison and Bett are taken to Gorton to join Bulloch.
-The party are taken to Inveroran, via Loch Tulla to pick up McAlpine.
+Robert McAlpine reaches a cottage by Loch Tulla.
+Charles Forman, McKenzie, Martin, Harrison and Bett are taken to Gorton to join Bulloch.
+The party are taken to Inveroran, via Loch Tulla to pick up Robert McAlpine.